ioccc-src/winner/2001/README.md

 the other entries!
 There are games, programs that speak, ones that compile code and [one that _might_ run binaries you already have](anonymous/index.html).

-The [Best/Worst Abuse of the Rules](bellard/index.html) is technically allowed by the [rules](rules.txt).
+The [Best abuse of the rules](bellard/index.html) is technically allowed by the [rules](rules.txt).
 This year we awarded it again, but don't assume you can get away with using the same technique next time ... :-)